 “Spearheaded by physics lead Dr. Jihong Wang, we have spent half a decade game planning for this moment,” says Herman, referring to Jihong Wang, Ph.D., a professor of Radiation Physics who oversaw the technical aspects of the project such as equipment installation and operation, calculating radiation dosages, and ensuring safety precautions were in place.
 “It took a collaborative effort from a team of physicists, radiation therapists, IT specialists, dosimetrists, safety officials, operations staff and administrators, as well as facilities and machine teams, to install and calibrate a multi-ton device with millimeter precision.”

-While the first treatment has been delivered, that same team is now working to define even more innovative approaches to using real-time imaging.
+That same team is now working to define even more innovative approaches to using real-time imaging.
 The new technology has the potential to enable substantial leaps in personalized image-guided radiation therapy to greatly improve care and outcomes for many.

 “Half of all cancer patients undergo radiation treatment,” Fuller says.
 “All could potentially benefit from this game-changing technology.”